adamking77/gz-hq-site/src/content/courses/foundations-of-architecting-your-autonomy.md

       Environmental assessment, pattern recognition, and strategic positioning become intuitive rather than requiring conscious effort.
 You naturally position yourself advantageously and respond to challenges in ways that preserve your autonomy while minimizing unnecessary conflict.

-      **Developmental Completion**: At this level, autonomy engineering becomes unnecessary because autonomy has become your natural state.
+      At this level, autonomy engineering becomes unnecessary because autonomy has become your natural state.

   - title: 'Integration: The Complete Path to Autonomy'
     slug: integration